The Crow King

 She pursed her lips but didn’t argue.
 There seemed no point, they both knew that.

-“Well,” the slender woman said, rubbing her hands against her apron.
-“If it is Master Lawen, oughtn’t you go off and clean yourself up for his arrival?
+is Master Lawen, oughtn’t you go off and clean yourself up for his arrival?
 Your mother will have a fit if you greet him looking like a shepherd’s boy.”
 She swatted Gwyn’s backside with the ladle.
 “Off with you, go on.”

 Gwyn chuckled and trotted out of the kitchen and into a long gallery.
 His feet echoed against the flagstones.
 He cast a glance out the windows to find that full dawn had banished grey in favor of a thousand shades of green and brilliant gold.
 He could hear the geese and chickens griping and dogs barking as the carriage rolled along the private drive leading to the house.
 Gwyn thought he heard the crunch of gravel and his heart leapt.